-D. Housing for Application of Protective Gel to Aluminum Magnet Wire Terminations

-For applications involving termination of aluminum magnet wire, it is often necessary to apply a protective gel to exposed bare wire at the IDC interface and wire trim areas.
+Figure 5 D. Housing for Application of Protective Gel to Aluminum Magnet Wire Terminations For applications involving termination of aluminum magnet wire, it is often necessary to apply a protective gel to exposed bare wire at the IDC interface and wire trim areas.
 The housing option shown in Figure 6 includes enhanced lead-in to facilitate injection of gel down inside the terminal to coat the IDC interface areas.
 Also shown is a special wire trim tray option where the excess magnet wire can be trimmed off and still leave a tray for application and retention of gel at the exposed wire end.
 If there is no room for a wire trim tray, the concealed wire end option as shown in Figure 4 also provides a good solution.
 All the dimensions in Figure 3, Section A-A and B-B apply except for those that appear in Figure 6.

-3.4.
-Wire Selection

-Only magnet wire may be terminated in the insulation displacement beam terminals.
+Figure 6 3.4.
+Wire Selection Only magnet wire may be terminated in the insulation displacement wire slot beam terminals.
 The magnet wire size for each terminal is provided on the Customer Drawing.

-Only insulated, solid, or stranded lead wire may be terminated in the wire barrel of crimp type terminals.
-The wire size for crimp terminals is provided on the Customer Drawing.
+Only insulated lead wire may be terminated in the crimp, poke-in wire and solder tine type terminals.
+The wire size for crimp and poke-in wire type terminals is provided on the Customer Drawing.
 When stripping these wires, make sure that you do not nick, scrape, or cut the conductors.
 The crimp height and strip length for each wire size is provided in Figure 7.